ibm-cloud-docs/AnalyticsEngine/customizing-cluster.md

 # Customizing a cluster

-Sometime you might have to customize a cluster specifically to suit your needs, over and above what is provisioned on a default basis.
+Sometimes you might have to customize a cluster specifically to suit your needs, over and above what is provisioned on a default basis.
 For example, you might want to install custom analytics third-party libraries or you might want to fine-tune some cluster configurations, for example, the Hadoop MapReduce heap size.

 These customizations might need to be applied and executed every time a new cluster is created or be executed iteratively on an existing cluster as needed.
 To this end, a shell script with all the required customizations can be placed at some source, such as HTTP or S3 location, and given as input to be executed to customize the cluster.
 The customization feature can be invoked in two ways, namely as: